raymondkam/Ti.SwipeRefreshLayout/README.md

 2. Open Titanium Studio
 3. Go to Help in menu and click on Install Mobile Module
 4. Point to the zip file and install into your project
-5. Rename android_support-v4.jar to android_support-v4.disabled.jar located:
+5. (NOT NEEDED ANYMORE)Rename android_support-v4.jar to android_support-v4.disabled.jar located:
 	* on OS X: **/Users/(your username)/Library/Application Support/Titanium/mobilesdk/osx/(your titanium version)/android/**

 To initialize
 -----------